MickeyRedecker/WebCNC-Backend/README.md

 - set *server.ssl.key-store-password* to the key store's password
 - set *server.ssl.keyAlias* to the key's alias

+depending on your setup, you might have to change your firewall rules to allow requests on server.port

 #### Step 3: Building the backend

 - navigate to the project's root directory (the directory containing this file)